jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/quotes/everyone-is-biased-quotes.md

 This page contains quotes about this _"everyone is biased"_ thing.

-I created this page because I believe that when people understand that everyone is biased, it helps people be [empathetic](http://chadfowler.com/2014/01/19/empathy.html) of other people.
+I created this page because I believe that this _everyone is biased_ idea is very valuable.
+I think that when people understand that _everyone is biased_, it helps us be more [empathetic](http://chadfowler.com/2014/01/19/empathy.html) of other people... because it will give us hope... that if we will just dig deep into learning about the _biases_ of other people, we can be able to understand them more deeply, and might be able to find techniques in changing their minds (if we want to) in a peaceful and rational kind of way.

-Here are the quotes:
+### Here are the quotes:

 > **It is not a matter of whether one is biased or not.
 It is really a question of which bias is the best bias with which to be biased.**
 <br /><br />